 NOTE: The CMA exam tests foundational accounting knowledge and many accounting-related topics.
 Be sure to check out what topics the CMA exam tests before you begin your studies.

 If you do not pass the CMA exam, you will receive a CMA score report approximately 14 days after your exam results are posted.
-As discussed above, this score report will help refine your study plan, but they should not be your only consideration.
+As discussed above, this score report will help refine your study plan, but it should not be your only consideration.